thebullbandit/dw3-survey-logger/README.md

 The following issues are **known and confirmed** in version **0.9.8**.
 They do **not affect collected data integrity**, but may impact usability.

-- **Journal folder setting does not persist**
-  Changing the journal folder in Options appears to save, but reverts to the default when reopening the Options window.

-- **Window resizing is not adaptive**
-  When resizing the application window, UI elements do not dynamically adjust.

 - **Observation window is too large**
   The observation panel can exceed practical screen space on smaller displays.